Eradication of lymphatic filariasis: By region

 In the 1970s there was an eradication experiment in French Polynesia.
 Samoa and Fiji did experiments in the early 1990s.
 These practical experiments in eradication became models for LF eradication for the rest of the world to use.

 A 2018 update for Madagascar reported that many people still tested positive for parasite.

 China participated in the program and became LF free in 2007.
 Prior to that, the disease had been in China since ancient times.
 In the 1980s China had 30 million people with the disease.

 As of 2016 various countries in South East Asia were at different phases in their national elimination programs.
 Bangladesh, Thailand, Maldives, and Sri Lanka all ended their mass drug administration programs due to success in elimination.
-India, Indonesia, East Timor, Nepal, and Myanmar are actively doing mass drug administration.
+India, Indonesia, East Timor, Nepal, and Myanmar are actively doing mass drug administration (MDA).

 Thailand took a baseline survey of LF in 2001.
 From 2002 to 2011 the country did MDA.
 In September 2017, the World Health Organization declared Thailand to be free of LF.

 Tonga did MDA from 2001 to 2006.
 The World Health Organization declared the country free of LF in 2017.